-This response JSON is what will be ingested in your system for further processing once you integrate the API in your application.
+This response JSON is what will be ingested into your system for further processing once you integrate the API in your application.

 If you query for something that (currently) does not exist, you should receive an error 404 which in Postman looks like this.
 The error code (404) and an error description is shown above the response window.

-When using the SWAGGER UI either on the production or test system in the browser, you can authenticate yourself as follows.
+When using the SWAGGER UI on the test system in the browser, you can authenticate yourself as follows.

 Click on 'Authorize'

 Paste the generated token from the clipboard into the 'Value' field (The keyword Bearer is an important part of the token and must not be omitted).

 The dialogue should present now the 'Authorize' button.
 By pressing the button, Swagger will check the inserted token.

 You are now authorized and can close the overlay by clicking the "x".

 You are logged in now, and you can use the PRISMA shipper API services via swagger.